habedi/mosaic-art-maker/README.md

-# Mosaic Art Maker
+# Creating Mosaic Art using AI

-This repository includes the code (and other files) for creating mosaic art versions of a given image.
-Given an image (referred to as the original image), the main idea is to replace (square-shaped) patches of the original image with the most similar image from a given set of images (referred to as the tile images or simply tiles).
+This repository includes the code (and other files) for creating [mosaic art](https://en.wikipedia.org/wiki/Mosaic) versions of a given image.
+Given an image
+(referred to as the original image), the main idea is to replace (square-shaped) patches of the original image with the most similar image from a given set of images (referred to as the tile images or simply tiles).